 Vascular Laser

-The laser light penetrates the outer layers of skin in order to reach the spider veins below that will absorb the laser beam’s energy, subsequently destroying the vein due to the brief but intense heat.
+Specialized vascular lasers, such as the Cutera excel™ Laser, can also be used to target and eliminate small to medium spider veins.
+The laser light penetrates the outer layers of skin in order to reach the spider veins below, which will absorb the laser beam’s energy and subsequently destroy the vein due to the brief but intense heat.
 Then, the body will eliminate the damaged tissue through its natural healing process.

 The Vascular Laser Procedure

 While most people require one to three treatment sessions for full results, this can depend on your unique needs.
 Following your initial consultation with Dr. Krant, you should have an accurate idea of how many sessions may be necessary to meet your goals.
+Dr. Krant does these laser procedures for facial vessels but will refer you to a colleague to treat leg veins.

 Vascular Laser Recovery

-While no anesthesia is generally required, you may experience some swelling, bruising or mild discomfort following your procedure.
-The size of the area treated will influence the rate at while your body recovers, but in most cases, you can expect to return to your normal daily activities within the next few days, provided you avoid sun exposure until you’ve fully recovered.
+The size of the area treated will influence the rate at which your body recovers, but in most cases, you can expect to return to your normal daily activities within the next few days, provided you avoid sun exposure until you’ve fully recovered.
+During your consultation, Dr. Krant will go over the timeline of recovery that you can expect following your vascular laser procedure.

 Vascular Laser Results